 But diet is so crucial to the performance ability that training, season planning and mental preparation can be wasted if you have not been aware of your body’s need for certain types of food and meals.

-The body recovers faster after the training loads, muscles strengthen and the body is supplied with essential vitamins, which is important for the energy supply and the oxygen uptake.
-Before nutrients absorbs into the bloodstream they go through various decomposition processes in the digestive system.
+The body recovers faster after the training loads, muscles strengthen and the body is supplied with essential vitamins, which are important for the energy supply and oxygen uptake.
+Before nutrients absorb into the bloodstream they go through various decomposition processes in the digestive system.

-This decomposition is both chemically and mechanically and is necessary for the body to absorb nutrients and vitamins.
-Below the new food pyramid with nutrition group types.
+This decomposition is both chemical and mechanical and is necessary for the body to absorb nutrients and vitamins.
+Below is the new food pyramid with nutrition group types.

 The main source of energy during training and competition is carbohydrates.
 The harder you train, the more carbohydrates you combust.
 Carbohydrate is both the muscles and the brain’s preferred fuel and is the body’s primary energy supplier on the condition that enough glycogen is stored in muscles and liver.

-They decomposes in digestion and stores as glycogen in muscle and liver.
-Physical activity releases glycogen and converts to glucose, which circulates in the bloodstream and delivers energy to the working muscles.
+They decompose in digestion and stores as glycogen in muscle and liver.
+Physical activity releases glycogen and converts it to glucose, which circulates in the bloodstream and delivers energy to the working muscles.
 The consumption of glucose during running depends on intensity and duration.

 Carbohydrates categorizes into simple and complex carbohydrates.
-The simple carbohydrates are simple in their molecular structure.
+Simple carbohydrates are simple in their molecular structure.
 They consist of a single glucose molecule or two connected glucose molecules;

 it means that none or only a single chain must be broken.
-Therefore, the absorption of simple carbohydrates goes faster than the complex carbohydrates that are composed of many chains that must be broken.
+Therefore, the absorption of simple carbohydrates goes faster than complex carbohydrates which are composed of many chains that must be broken.

-Carbohydrates will be absorbed in the bloodstream when they are broken down to a single molecule.
+Carbohydrates will be absorbed in the bloodstream when they are broken down into a single molecule.
 Simple carbohydrates come mainly from honey, sugar, jam and candy.
-Often we call them “empty calories” because they give energy, but no vitamins, minerals or fibers.
+Often we call them “empty calories” because they give energy, but no vitamins, minerals, or fibers.

 Complex carbohydrates are more complicated in their molecular structure and transform slower in the body, as there are more chains to be broken.
 The complex carbohydrates come mainly from potatoes, cereals, vegetables, rice, pasta and fruit.

 Fiber is a general name for certain carbohydrates, usually parts of vegetables, plants, and grains.
-Unlike the other carbohydrates, fibers have a chemical bond that the organism cannot decompose.
-Therefore, they give us no energy, but they promote the peristalsis in the intestine and prevents constipation.
+Unlike other carbohydrates, fibers have a chemical bond that the organism cannot decompose.
+Therefore, they give us no energy, but they promote peristalsis in the intestine and prevent constipation.

-I hope you like this review and if you have any questions about this topic about Nutrition or want to leave your own Personal review, please leave a comment below.
+I hope you like this review and if you have any questions about this topic of Nutrition or want to leave your own Personal review, please leave a comment below.